Building Authentic Faith in the Next Generation

 3. Read God’s Word

 Chapel Hill has an app to help you explore ways to build faith at home in the various phases of a child’s life from birth to High School: https://theparentcue.org/app.
-I encourage you to download it and become a part of 121 other families representing 247 kids and teenagers from Chapel Hill that are using this app.
+I encourage you to download it and join 121 other families, representing 247 kids and teenagers from Chapel Hill, who are using this app.
 Live into the role God has given you to help build faith in the children and teenagers he has put in your life.

-We have a team here at Chapel Hill that is going to begin looking for ways to inspire, equip and support parents and grandparents in raising the next generation.
+We have a team here at Chapel Hill that is going to begin looking for ways to inspire, equip, and support parents and grandparents in raising the next generation.
 This team is called the Family Ministries Team.
-This team will be exploring ways that faith can grow in the next generation through both the biological family and the church family working together.
+This team will explore ways to foster faith growth in the next generation through both biological and church family connections, working together.
 We want to see the love of the family and the light of the church blend into a common goal of raising kids and teenagers to follow Jesus.
-Be looking for opportunities this team will provide for parents, grandparents, aunts, uncles and others who work with kids and teenagers in building authentic faith in the next generation.
-We are excited for what is coming.
+Be on the lookout for opportunities that this team will provide for parents, grandparents, aunts, uncles, and others who work with kids and teenagers in building authentic faith in the next generation.
+We are excited about what's to come.